foreveryone1/ObsidianNotes/1 notes/11 media/eating less meat - what I've learned.md

 In addition, nitrogen rich waste water (urine and manure contaminated water_, in natural conditions, can be reintegrated into the water cycle.
 Due to the realities of industrial agriculture this isn't the case.

 Instead of a roaming herd that spreads the waste water, cows are concentrated in one place.
-This leads to
+This leads to deadzones due to nutrient run-off.
+[Although the use of fertiliser also contributes.]